Joshua-Burleson/Sprint-Challenge--Advanced-CSS/README.md

 4. How would you describe preprocessing to someone new to CSS?

-    * Preprocessing leverages added syntactic features and strategies, such as variables, mixins, and functions, which are comiled into vanilla CSS; allowing us to code in a more quick, efficient, and scalable manner.
+    * Preprocessing leverages added syntactic features and strategies, such as variables, mixins, and functions, which are compiled into vanilla CSS; allowing us to code in a more quick, efficient, and scalable manner.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?